bioinf-fi/rDNA/README.md

 # Human rDNA Assembly Repository
-This repository contains datasets for rDNA assembly and analysis.
+This repository contains datasets for the rDNA assembly and analysis, using the individual PAN027 (HG06807) from the washu pedigree.
+The project aims to assemble as complete diploid rDNA arrays as possible, given the current state of technologies and algorithms.
+The datasets below were predominantly generated in Miga lab at UCSC, in collaborations with WashU.

 ### rDNA links
 - **Whole-genome sequencing (WGS) + Adaptive sampling (AS) Dataset (ONT):** [Access via Google Drive][link-wgs_as]